jesseokeya/nightowl/README.md

 # nightowl
-A simple application to consume and visualize security camera data
+A simple application to consume and visualize security camera data feed via ftp from a raspberry pi camera